zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 - `zowe.setup.certificate.type` is the type of certificate.
 Valid values are `PKCS1` (USS keystore) or `JCERACFKS` (z/OS keyring).
 - `zowe.setup.certificate.dname` is the distinguished name of the certificate.
 You can define `caCommonName`, `commonName`, `orgUnit`, `org`, `locality`, `state`, and / or `country`.
 These configurations are optional.
 - `zowe.setup.certificate.validity` is the validity days of the certificate.
 This is optional.
 - `zowe.setup.certificate.san` is the `Subject Alternative Name`(s) of the certificate if they are different from `zowe.externalDomains`.
-Please note, for `JCERACFKS` type, with limitation of RACDCERT command, this should contain exact one hostname (domain) and one IP address.
+Note that for `JCERACFKS` type, with limitation of RACDCERT command, this should contain exact one hostname (domain) and one IP address.
 - `zowe.setup.certificate.importCertificateAuthorities` is the list of certificate authorities will be imported to Zowe `PKCS12` keystore or `JCERACFKS` keyring.
 Please note, for JCERACFKS type, only maximum 2 CAs is supported.
 If you are using `PKCS12` certificate, this should be USS files in PEM format.
 If you are using `JCERACFKS` certificate, this should be certificate labels on the z/OS system.

 **For `PKCS12` certificate users,**